fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Features

-Analytics recommendations are presented as part of a report covering CVEs, license issues, and insights provided on the dependencies used - flagging dependencies that are rarely used together and suggesting similar alternatives that are more commonly used:
+Analytics Insights are presented as part of a report covering CVEs, license issues, and insights provided on the dependencies used - flagging dependencies that are rarely used together and suggesting similar alternatives that are more commonly used:

 ![ screencast ](https://raw.githubusercontent.com/fabric8-analytics/fabric8-analytics-vscode-extension/master/images/stackanalysis.gif)